massimo-nocentini/Ph.D/README.md

 relations *symbolically*.
 Our definitions are built on top of *SymPy* and target Python **3.5.1**.

-We describe prototype features in a [notebook][recurrences-unfolding], where some unfolded recurrences are shown.
+First, a prototype where recurrences depending on *only one* index is described in [this notebook][recurrences-unfolding], where unfoldings are applied to some well known recurrence relations, Fibonacci in particular.
 We split the content about the underlying *Binomial transform*, which arises in the characterization of Fibonacci numbers with odd subscripts, in a [companion document][companion].

+Second, another prototype where recurrences depending on doubly indexed relations is provided in [this notebook][doubly-indexed].

 # Colouring matrices